jacksonllee/pylangacq/README.rst

 PyLangAcq is a Python library for language acquisition research.

-- Easy access to CHILDES CHAT datasets, with both local data loading and direct downloading from CHILDES supported right from your own Python code
+- Easy access to CHILDES and TalkBank datasets for language acquisition research
 - Intuitive Python data structures for flexible data access and manipulation
 - Standard developmental measures readily available: Mean length of utterance (MLU), type-token ratio (TTR), and index of productive syntax (IPSyn)
-- Powerful extensions possible for other CHAT-based conversational data from TalkBank
+- Direct support and powerful extensions possible for CHAT-formatted conversational datasets more generally

 .. _download_install: